Certified Investment Management Analyst®

 Certificants must recertify every two years.
 There are three requirements.

 Complete and report a minimum of 40 hours of accepted continuing education (CE), including two ethics hours and one tax/regulation hour over the two-year recertification period.
 To help CIMA certificants meet this requirement, the Forum’s live face-to-face and online programs are accredited for “approved” CIMA CE hours which the Forum then reports to the Institute on your behalf.
 In addition, the Forum CIMA CE Library - which is complimentary for CIMA Society of Australia members - contains learning activities that provide at least 20 approved CIMA CE hours each year, so certificants can meet the entire 40 hour requirement online on-demand if they wish.
 Any CE you complete via the Forum CIMA CE Library is also reported by the Forum to the Institute on your behalf.
 Plus, you can track any CE that the Forum has reported to the Institute for you via your Forum MyCE record.

-Complete the compliance requirements - indicate continued adherence to the Code of Professional Responsibility, and Rules and Guidelines for Use of the Marks as well as disclosing any regulatory actions or complaints.
+Complete the compliance requirements - confirm continued adherence to the Code of Professional Responsibility, and Rules and Guidelines for Use of the Marks, as well as disclosing any regulatory actions or complaints.

-Retain membership of CIMA Socieyt of Australia or pay the CIMA Certification Renewal Fee (currently US$275) - this fee is due to the Institute however it is prepaid on behalf of CIMA Society of Australia members as long as their membership remains current for the full two-year recertification period.
+Retain membership of CIMA Socieyt of Australia or pay the CIMA Certification Renewal Fee (US$275) - this fee is due to the Institute, however it is prepaid on behalf of CIMA Society of Australia members as long as their membership remains current for the full two-year recertification period.
 Non-CIMA Society of Australia members pay the Institute at CIMA certification renewal fee of US$895 every two years plus US$200 to self report the required 40 CE hours.

 Enrolment fee: A$5,995+GST, payable to the Forum at commencement.
 Practitioners (as defined above) receive a 50% CIMA Bursary, thanks to the support of our Forum CIMA Bursary Partners, which reduces the the Enrolment Fee to A$2,995+GST.
 This fee may be tax deductible.

-Application Fee: Currently US$600, payable to the Institute two months from commencement.
+Application Fee: Currently US$600, payable to the Institute after your enrolment is accepted by the Forum.

 Initial Certification Fee: Currently US$275, payable to the Institute after passing the Certification Exam.